Am I a hedgehog or a fox?

 People build all sorts of “if…thens” from this.
 If IQ is not malleable, then a high IQ group is superior and more desirable than a low IQ group.
 If cognitive ability determines academic academic, then it’s not worth educating people with lower cognitive abilities.
 If higher test scores, then higher academic ability.
 If smarter, then better.
 And a host of others.

 Hell, no. I’m not backtracking.
 I’m not in denial.
 I’m saying, categorically, that these things do not necessarily follow.
-Go ahead and believe them, that’s fine.
-Just don’t tell me that I have to accept all those if…then constructs just because I accept the reality of cognitive ability.
+I refuse to accept all those if…then constructs just because I accept the reality of cognitive ability.
 No superiority or preference follows directly.
-I can pick and choose the if…then constructs that interest me from that point.
-And I can change my mind–for example, the last two years has seen me become noticeably more skeptical of higher test scores (although I still think in the main they’re good).
+I can pick and choose the if…then constructs that interest me from that point–and none of the ones above interest me at all.
+And I can change my mind–for example, I’ve become noticeably more skeptical of higher test scores (although I still think in the main they’re good).

 Of course, maybe that refusal to lock in the “if…thens” is what makes me a fox.
 Huh.